Skip to Main Content

 2. Consider alternative terms that authors might use for these

-Key concepts Alternative terms
+Key concepts Alternative or related terms

-Race racism, ethnicity, "ethnic minority"
+Race racism, ethnicity, "ethnic minority", "minority ethnic", nationality

 Class "social status", "social structure", “socioeconomic status”